permitters/permitters/README.md

 For `/app/controllers/deals_controller.rb`, you would add a `/app/permitters/deal_permitter.rb`:

-    class DealPermitter < ApplicationPermitter
+    class DealPermitter < ActionController::Permitter
-      # No premissions reuqired to set this
+      # No premissions required to set this
       permit :name, :description, :close_by, :state

       # can pass `:authorize` with a permission: